RxLaboratory/Duik/src-docs/duik/docs/first-look-at-duik.md

 ![](img/duik-screenshots/General/individual-panels.jpg)

+When these stand-alone panels are installed, you can also quickly open them by [Alt] + Click on the tab buttons in the Duik Bassel main panel.

 !!! tip
     Don't forget the *stacked* mode for After Effects panels, which can be nice to keep all your Duik panels at hand.